 What is in the study programme matrix?

 The programme matrix can be tailored to specific needs and situations of the programmes.
-The overview makes it possible to get a clear idea of (the consistency of) following elements:
+The overview makes it possible to get a clear idea of e.g. (the consistency of) following elements:

 - A link between the programme-specific learning outcomes and the domain-specific learning outcomes;